-Table 8 - Submittal Materials and Reviewer Information WHAT TO SUBMIT EVALUATION CRITERIA manner in which a balance of interested persons or entities representing different sectors and interests have been or will be engaged in the process, regardless of their ability to contribute financially to the plan.
+Table 8 - Submittal Materia Table 8 - Submittal Materials and Reviewer Information WHAT TO SUBMIT EVALUATION CRITERIA representing different sectors and interests have been or will be engaged in the process, regardless of their ability to contribute financially to the plan.
 14. Describe any conflict resolution processes and any known existing conflicts regarding water management in the region.
-15. Explain how the governance structure results in an IRWM planning effort that is inclusive and utilizes a collaborative, multi-stakeholder process that provides mechanisms to assist DACs; addresses water management issues; and promotes integrated, multi-benefit, regional solutions that incorporate environmental stewardship toward the development and implementation of the IRWM Plan.
-Do conflict resolution processes exist in the governance structure?
-Will the processes and procedures as described result in the promotion of integrated, multi-benefit, regional solutions that incorporate environmental stewardship toward development and implementation of the IRWM Plan?
+15. Explain how the governance structure results in an IRWM planning effort that is inclusive and utilizes a collaborative, multi-stakeholder process that provides mechanisms to assist DACs; addresses water management issues; and promotes integrated, multi- benefit, regional solutions that incorporate environmental stewardship toward the development and implementation of the IRWM Plan. governance structure for development and implementation of the IRWM Plan?
 Region: 16.
 Present the features that dictate and describe how the IRWM regional boundary was determined, such as: a.
 Political/jurisdictional boundaries b.
 Groundwater basins as defined in DWR Bulletin 118, Update 2003 - California's Groundwater c.
 Watersheds d.
 RWQCB boundaries e.
 Physical, topographical, geographical, and biological features f.
 Surface water bodies g.
 Major water-related infrastructure 17.
 Explain how the IRWM region encompasses the service areas of multiple local agencies and will maximize opportunities to integrate water management activities related to natural and manmade water systems, including water supply reliability, water quality, environmental stewardship, and flood management.
-18. Please include a map of the IRWM boundary.
-19. Please include a GIS shapefile on CD showing the IRWM region boundary.
+18. Please include a GIS shapefile on CD showing the IRWM region boundary.
 The GIS file must be NAD83, UTM 10 or UTM11.
 Does it appear that the IRWM region boundary was based solely on jurisdictional boundaries?
 Is the basis and rationale clear for the IRWM region boundary?
 Does the region make sense for long-term water management?
 How?
 Does the IRWM region boundary consider multiple water management boundaries such as watersheds and groundwater basins?
 Does the IRWM region encompass the service areas of multiple local agencies?
-Does it appear that the IRWM region is structured: To maximize opportunities to integrate water management activities related to natural and man-made water systems, including water supply reliability, water quality, environmental stewardship, and flood management?
+Does it appear that the IRWM region is structured: To maximize opportunities to integrate water management activities related to natural and manmade water systems, including water supply reliability, water quality, environmental stewardship, and flood management?
 Such that the water management portfolio in the region is strengthened and diversified?
 Water Management History: 20.
 Describe the history of IRWM efforts in the region.
 21. Describe the regional water management issues and any water-related conflicts in the region.
 Include a discussion of any progress towards resolution of any water-related conflicts.
 Issues and conflicts may relate to water supply, water rights, water quality, flood management, environmental stewardship, imported water, waste water, conjunctive use, etc. Is the history of the IRWM efforts in the region discussed?
 Are the water management issues and water-related conflicts presented clearly?
 If applicable, how has water conflict been managed in the region?
 Does the region boundary appear appropriate given the context of the region's unique water management issues?
 Do the listed stakeholders (See Stakeholder Inclusiveness, above) provide a balanced representation of the water issues in the region?